SE-KIRIRO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6_ write a function that prints every other character of a string, starting with the first character, followed by a new line.

+7_ write a function that prints half of a string, followed by a newline.